emsoucy/blog/about.markdown

 - I am attracted to computers, books, and music.
 - I am repelled by TV, social media, and cell phones.

 I love technology but strive to stay out of the attention-economy, ad-driven, dystopian cycle of social media/phone addiction.
-Somebody wise once said, "if content is not worth paying for then it is not worth your time" and it stuck.
+Somebody wise once said, "if content is not worth paying for then it is not worth your time"

 I am currently looking for a software engineering role.
-I have spent most of my career writing C/C++ in Linux and Windows environments but lately I have been experimenting with HTML, CSS, and React.
+I have spent most of my career writing C/C++ in Linux and Windows environments but lately I have been experimenting with Nodejs, React, and MongoDB.

 ## Work
 #### BAE Systems, Inc., 2017 - 2019